DataSharpAcademy/blog/2025_07_22_Tour-de-France/2025_07_22_Tour-de-France.md

     if(!require('stringi')) install.packages('stringi')

-Loading packages is commonly done with the `library(package_name)` function.
+Loading packages is commonly done with the `library(package_name)` function, specifying the package name.
 However, it only works if the package is already installed on your machine.
-The code above is a bit longer, but it tries to load the package with `require()` and if the package is not found, it will first install it.
+The code above is slightly longer, but it attempts to load the package using `require()`.
+If the package is not found, it will first attempt to install it.

-### 2.2 Loading the Data
+### 2.2 Loading The Data

 If you’ve been following along, you’re already familiar with the structure of our Tour de France dataset and how to load it into R. If